msavoury-carecloud/deepstream.io-website/permissioning.md

 permissioning rules must always contain rules for every possible identifier because the server will not supply default values.
 Note that the deepstream server ships with a permissions file in `conf/permissions.yml` which permits every action.
-Valve is designed to first and foremost use identifers to match permissionable objects with corresponding rules.
+Valve is designed to first and foremost use identifiers to match permissionable objects with corresponding rules.
 Thus, identifiers should be chosen such that rules can be selected only based on the identifier.

 ### Identifier Matching

-Valve can match identifiers using fixed (sub-)strings, wildcards, and placeholders (so-called _path variables_); these placeholders can be used in the right-hand side expressions and this will be described in the next paragraph.
+Valve can match identifiers using fixed (sub-)strings, wild cards, and placeholders (so-called _path variables_); these placeholders can be used in the right-hand side expressions and this will be described in the next paragraph.
 Suppose we store a user's first name, middle name, and last name in the format